Anaheterotis

-Anaheterotis pobeguinii is an herb of the family Melastomataceae, in the monospecific genus Anaheterotis.
-Its species name is an homage to French explorer Charles-Henri Pobéguin.
+Anaheterotis pobeguinii is a herb of the family Melastomataceae, in the monospecific genus Anaheterotis.
+Its species name is a homage to French explorer Charles-Henri Pobéguin.

 Range

 It is distributed in tropical West Africa; endemic to the Woodland savanna of Guinea and Sierra Leone.
 It grows along rivers at an altitude of 1200–1400 meters.

 Description

-It is an erect, unbranched herb, with a pale, simple stem but well-branched terminal inflorescence.
+It is an upright, unbranched herb, with a pale, simple stem, but well-branched terminal inflorescence.
 The flowers are purple to red.
 It grows up to 60 cm tall.
 The plant is a geophyte, growing from a tuberous rootstock.